ARM-software/astc-encoder/README.md

 * [Binary directory](/Binary/).

+ These binaries are built from the latest stable tag, and therefore do not necessarily represent the current state of the `master` branch source code.

 # Building from source

 Builds for Linux and macOS use GCC and Make, and are tested with GCC 4.6 and